reststate/reststate-mobx/README.md

-# mobx-jsonapi
+# @reststate/mobx

-`mobx-jsonapi`, unsurprisingly, allows you to access data from a [JSON API](http://jsonapi.org/) web service via [MobX](https://mobx.js.org/) objects.
-Because of JSON API's strong conventions, in most cases all you should need to do is tell `mobx-jsonapi` the base URL of your web service, and which resources to access, and you should be set.
+`@reststate/mobx`, unsurprisingly, allows you to access data from a [JSON API](http://jsonapi.org/) web service via [MobX](https://mobx.js.org/) objects.
+Because of JSON API's strong conventions, in most cases all you should need to do is tell `@reststate/mobx` the base URL of your web service, and which resources to access, and you should be set.
 No manual web request juggling!

 This is a very early proof-of-concept, so THERE IS NO ERROR HANDLING YET, and many features of JSON API are not yet supported.
 Open a GitHub issue with any other features you'd like to see!

 ## Installation

 ```
-# npm install --save mobx-jsonapi
+# npm install --save @reststate/mobx
 ```

 ## Setup